tnh/susuwatari/README.md

 So how to use it?
 ---
 You need an api key from webpagetest.org to use this gem.
 You can find more information about that on the [Developer Interfaces Documentation](https://sites.google.com/a/webpagetest.org/docs/advanced-features).

 Once you've installed the gem, you can use it like this:

     require 'susuwatari'
-    Susuwatari.api_key = 'your-api-key'

-    results = Susuwatari.new( url: 'google.com', from: 'detroit', using: 'Chrome' )
+    mei = Susuwatari.new( url: 'google.com', k: 'your-key', from: 'detroit', using: 'Chrome')

-    results.run
+    mei.run
+    => 'aBd333'

+    # You can check the status.
+    mei.status
     => :running

-	results.status
+	mei.status
+    => :completed

+    mei.result.keys
+     => [ "testId", "summary", "testUrl", "location", "connectivity", "bwDown", "bwUp", "latency", "plr", "completed", "runs", "average", "median", "run"]

+    #You can access the results as a hash
+    mei.result["testId"]
+    => 'aBd333'

+    #Or in a pseudo-object oriented fashion
+    mei.result.testId
-    => :finished
+    => 'aBd333'

-    results.keys
-    => [ :cache_score, :first_view_waterfall_url, :load_time, :time_to_first_byte, :dom_elements, …]